|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On December 26, 1942 Amron was occupied by the Japanese Army as a lookout point.
-By March 27, 1943, the Japanese Army 18th Army Headquarters and the Kempeitai (Military Police) occupied the mission buildings.
+On December 26, 1942 Amron was occupied by the Japanese Army as a high ground and lookout point.
+By March 27, 1943, the Imperial Japanese Army (IJA) 18th Army Headquarters and Kempeitai (Military Police) had occupied the Catholic mission buildings.

 Allied Prisoners Of War (POW) captured in the Madang-Alexishafen and north coast of New Guinea were transported to this location where the Japanese Army Kempeitai (Military Police) detained, interrogated, tortured and executed the prisoners.